ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 be shuffled, using a secure shuffling algorithm such as Fisher-Yates.
 Alternately, a series of random indexes into the data store can be selected (if a collision occurs, a new index is selected.)
-A cryptographyically secure random number generator must be used in either case.
+A cryptographically secure random number generator must be used in either case.
 If shuffling is performed, the datastore must be marked 'dirty' upon item insertion, and at least one shuffle operation occurs on a dirty datastore before data is retrieved from it for use.